emelie-nilsson/Milstone-project1/README.md

 * [CSS Validator](https://jigsaw.w3.org/css-validator/) has also frequently been used.
 Every identified error was corrected prior to submission.
 ![Validator](assets/images/screenshot_2024-11-07_at_19.06.04.png)
 * Lighthouse testing show good results for speed, accessibility, and SEO.

 ![Lighthouse results](assets/images/screenshot_2024-11-07_at_19.11.35.png)

 ### Responsiveness
 The website has been tested on several devices, mobiles, tablets and laptops.
 It responds as expected on all tested screen sizes.
 The same applies to different browsers such as Chrome, Microsoft Edge and Safari.
+### User stories
+The website has been created with the User Stories in mind.
+I consider each goal to be achieved.

 ### Manual testing
 Manual testing has been conducted on both internal and external links.
 The internal links take the visitor to the desired section.
 The external links open a new tab with the requested website.